 Market Breadth: Overbought and Oversold

 Overbought defines a market condition where buyers have crowded into a trade.
 There are few new buyers or new sources of funds to keep pushing a stock or index higher.
 Conversely, oversold defines a market condition where an extreme of traders and investors exit a stock or index.
-The remaining holders are the ones who are unwilling to sell at the basement level prices.
-In each case, overbought or oversold, trading becomes over-extended in one direction and odds favor some kind of reversal.
+The remaining holders are the ones who are unwilling to sell at the bargain basement prices.
+In each case, overbought or oversold, trading becomes over-extended in one direction and odds favor an imminent reversal.
 When buying power exhausts itself, the path of least resistance goes to the sellers.
 Think of traders who want to lock in profits.
 When selling power exhausts itself, the path of least resistance goes to the buyers.
 Think of traders salivating at current prices as incredible bargains.

 Trading Rules for Overbought and Oversold Stock Markets